moderndatacompany/dataos.info/docs/resources/lakehouse.md

 ## Key Features of a Lakehouse

-DataOS Lakehouse adds several Relational Data Warehouse-like featueres to a data lake.
+DataOS Lakehouse adds several Relational Data Warehouse-like features to a data lake.
 This section will walk you through some of them.

 **Managed Storage**